 Provision for high needs continues to grow with additional funding increasing year on year.
-The College has seen significant investment in this area both in terms of expanded study areas and new educational programmes, such as "Infinity" which is for those with complex behaviours and cognition with Autism or Asperger's.
+The College has seen significant investment in this area both in terms of expanded study areas and new educational programmes, such as "Infinity" and "Advance" which is for those with complex behaviours and cognition with Autism or Asperger's.

-The College continues to work closely with select Higher Educational (HE) partners to provide progression opportunities for our own students to study post level 3 and then onto study at HE level.
-These continue with the University of Worcester, Wolverhampton and Birmingham City University.
-New full time models in Early Years have been introduced and a new HND Sport programme both of which have had good enrolments.
-More students are now studying on the HE programmes in Engineering as well.
+The College continues to work closely with select Higher Educational (HE) partners to provide progression opportunities for our own students to study post level 3 and then onto study at HE level, across the region.
+The College has ceased to offer the BA (Hons) Social Work programme.